-Sample for symphylans before planting the orchard, particularly if the orchard site is a former grass seed or Christmas tree field.
+Sample for symphylans before planting the orchard, particularly if the orchard site was formerly producing grass seed or Christmas trees.
 Manipulation of soil structure is a management tactic.
 Tillage in particular can crush symphylans that are at the soil surface and may disrupt the soil porosity that the symphylans rely upon to move through the soil profile.
 Symphylans cannot tunnel through the soil, so they need the naturally occurring pores to move through the soil.
 Slight soil compaction through rolling may also help reduce soil pore connectivity and symphylan presence in the upper soil profile.

 Management-chemical control: HOME USE

 This pest is unlikely to be an issue for home orchards.

 Management-chemical control: COMMERCIAL USE